 - absence of duty of care;

-- victim’s partial responsibility for own injuries;
+- the victim is partial responsibility for own injuries;

-- waiver signed by victim.
+- waiver signed by the victim.

 6.1 Can I recover even when I was partly responsible for the accident?